awsdocs/amazon-rds-user-guide/doc_source/rds-on-outposts.rr.md

 + Cascading read replicas aren't supported on RDS on Outposts\.
 + The source RDS on Outposts DB instance can't have local backups\.
 The backup target for the source DB instance must be your AWS Region\.

 You can create a read replica from an RDS on Outposts DB instance using the AWS Management Console, AWS CLI, or RDS API\.
-For more information on read replicas, see [Working with read replicas](USER_ReadRepl.md)\.
+For more information on read replicas, see [Working with DB instance read replicas](USER_ReadRepl.md)\.

 ## Console<a name="outposts-rr.Console"></a>